hsjobeki/nix-types/README.md

 __Disclaimer: While `types` are great.
 This doesnt introduce any types into nix.__

+My Targets:

 - Write down *convention* of the current typing system in nix. (`Type:` doc-stings)

 - Enhance the system so it is possible to type everything in nix using that new system.

+- Provide a type-system that could proof correctness of code before runtime.

 - Provide a Parser and AST Specification for that type system.